lucilegabriellefievetlacombe-afk/backstage-app/README.md

 </details>

-* http://localhost:3000/ is not accessible, we have to configure it
+* http://localhost:3000/ is not accessible on the host, we have to configure it
+* the end point is only available inside the container
 * we stop it with Ctr C
 * adding app.listen.host in app-config.yaml to listen from every where